NickvisionApps/libnick/README.md

 **A cross-platform base for native Nickvision applications.**

-libnick provides Nickvision apps with a common set of cross-platform (Windows and Linux) APIs for managing system and desktop app functionality such as network management, taskbar icons, translations, app updates, and more.
+libnick provides Nickvision apps with a common set of cross-platform APIs for managing system and desktop app functionality such as network management, taskbar icons, translations, app updates, and more.

 ## Documentation